Azure/Azure-Verified-Modules/docs/content/contributing/q-and-a.md

 <!-- ### Where are examples to follow / first sample modules to get inspiration from? -->

 ### Where module will live?
-Do i need to create separate repo or to place it in specific folder?
+Do I need to create separate repo or to place it in specific folder?

 #### Bicep